bs2kbs2k/smlinux/README.md

 On repositories that provide a 60fps patch (currently sm64-port, render96ex, and sm64ex-nightly) it will be applied when this option set to 1, and reverse applied when set to 0.
 Note that some forks (such as sm64ex-coop, cheaterex, and sm64nx) are already 60fps without a patch and this setting will have no effect.
 The currently available patch for sm64ex uses interpolation and may require adjustments to in-game vsync setting for smooth performance, and may not work correctly on displays that aren't 60/120Hz and may not perform well on older computers.

-## **What about other branches?**
+## **How do I build other branches or from repositories not defined by preset?**

 If you chose one of the presets from the smlinux preset table above, the appropriate branch is used automatically.
 For example with `PRESET=sm6ex` the nightly branch is used; if you would like the master branch instead use `PRESET=sm64pc`.
 If sm64ex nightly works for you, it is reccommend it as it has the latest features and fixes, but if a recent change causes build failure or other problems, use the more stable sm64pc master.

 For advanced users, branches other than those defined by preset can be built by setting `PRESET` to any undefined name, in which case smlinux will use the the user specified `GIT` and `BRANCH`settings.
+To add additional flags to make not offered by smlinux, use quotation marks around the string in `FLAGS=""` for example:

+	PRESET=userdef-sm74
+	GIT=jesusyoshi54/sm64ex-alo
+	BRANCH=sm74
+	FLAGS="TARGET_N64=0 TARGET_GAME_CONSOLE=0"

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex based forks*